Wanting to be an ally for women: My dreams for entering the legal profession

 A gap in studying the law: study in the Legal Professional Course

-I chose the Department of Law at Meiji Gakuin University because of its Legal Professional Course, particularly because it provided a path leading to my dreams, and because it offered a wide selection of cooperating law schools from which to choose.
+I chose the Department of Juridical Studies at Meiji Gakuin University because of its Legal Professional Course, particularly because it provided a path leading to my dreams, and because it offered a wide selection of cooperating law schools from which to choose.
 My current goal is to advance to law school early, after completing my third undergraduate year, so my educational plan is set in detail.

 At first, I thought I could get by in my study of law just by memorizing facts, both in my normal studies and at regular exams, but that was a huge misunderstanding.
 Of course, there are some things that need to be memorized, but in addition to that store of knowledge, to solve legal problems you have to be able to look at reactions within theory and practice and various opinions on the judgments (precedents) made by courts.
 On top of that, it is necessary to think for yourself which ways of thinking and solutions are best, and to state that in a way that be logically and resultingly accepted by the world.

 In particular, the “specialized exercises” course taken by students in the Legal Professional Course has classes that provide a lot of learning for future advancement along the path of the legal profession.
 In these classes, we engage in practical discussions based on questions that have appeared on past bar examinations, so preparations take a considerable amount of time.
 There are three course periods per week, so they keep us busy, and this is not the kind of course you can fake your way through.
 As difficult as it is, though, the course is stimulating and teaches us a lot, so I can feel it bringing me closer to my dreams.